qmk/qmk_firmware/keyboards/handwired/3dchloe/readme.md

 *A short description of the keyboard/project*

 * Keyboard Maintainer: [xiao](https://github.com/xia0)
-* Hardware Supported: *The PCBs, controllers supported*
+* Hardware Supported: Teensy 2.0
 * Hardware Availability: *Links to where you can find this hardware*

 Make example for this keyboard (after setting up your build environment):